 Receives the report: "Naboth's Vineyard: Towards reconciliation in Tauranga Moana" researched and presented by the historian Dr Alistair Reese;

 Notes that the pressure placed by the colonial government on the Church Missionary Society Central Lands Board "was undue and inappropriate";

 Expresses the opinion that this pressure "constitutes a breach of the Treaty of Waitangi… in terms of the Crown's obligations regarding partnership, protection and participation of Maori gifted/sold land for particular purposes, as well as a breach of local Maori rangatiratanga of Maori land sold in good faith for a particular purpose, and held in trust by a recipient body for that purpose only...

 Is 'affirming of the Waitangi Tribunal hearing of the Tauranga Moana land case';

 Affirms previous action by the late Archbishop Whakahuihui Vercoe, Bishop George Connor and Mr Don Shaw in returning a small parcel of the remaining CMS land to the Tauranga Moana Otamataha Trust;

-Affirms Archbishop Philip's request to ask Archbishop emeritus David Moxon to liase with with both the Otamataha Trust and various Anglican parties, including the Bishop of Waiapu, te Pihopa o Te Manawa o Te Wheke and the National Director of the New Zealand Church Missionary Society (NZCMS) – recognising that today's NZCMS is not legally related to the nineteenth century Church Missionary Society Central Lands Board;
+Affirms Archbishop Philip's request to ask Archbishop emeritus David Moxon to liase with both the Otamataha Trust and various Anglican parties, including the Bishop of Waiapu, te Pihopa o Te Manawa o Te Wheke and the National Director of the New Zealand Church Missionary Society (NZCMS) – "recognising that today's NZCMS is not legally related to the nineteenth century Church Missionary Society Central Lands Board";

 And asks Archbishop Philip and Archbishop Don to report progress to the General Synod Standing Committee – and empowers GSSC to support and endorse "any actions needed and any applications made to church entities, trusts or donors in the restorative justice process…"